Automated Ingestion & Data Sync Workflows

 return True

-def _apply_compliance_transform(self, record: SyncRecord) -> Dict[str, Any]:
+def _apply_compliance_transform(self, record: SyncRecord) -> dict[str, Any]:

 """Enforce institutional policy boundaries before persistence."""